How to Research Online

 The academic databases are where you should begin your research journey.
 As a member of Griffith College Library you may access full-text scholarly and peer reviewed articles, market research, case law and more through our range of database collections.
 If you need any advice on the best academic databases for your assignment or research topic please contact us.

 In addition to these important, core databases, there are many other freely available online resources that will further support your academic work.
 Sometimes it can be a challenge to be confident which of these can be relied on to support an academic assignment.
 Check out our recommendations for open access resources in our Online Resources section.

 The Library provides access to a range of eBooks to support remote learners, these may be accessed through the library catalogue.
-You can also find out more about the individual eBook providers we subscribe to in our eBooks section.
+To limit your search results to show eBooks only, use the Advanced Search option and tick the Electronic Resources box.

 The Library is involved in inductions in the first semester, so do attend those if you can.
 We are also often invited into classroom workshops by lecturers supporting dissertation and project classes.
 In addition to these, we can run small, pre-booked group workshop sessions which we have found to very helpful in enabling fellow classmates to better work together and support each other.
 These may be arranged as a remote service over Zoom.